phoreproject/meta/github.md

-# Ellaism Github Organization Rules
+# Phore Github Organization Rules

 Blockchain softwares need to be of high code quality, because if it is done incorrectly, it can lead to user fund lost and other serious issues.
-Below are some basic rules that try to seek a balance of welcoming new contributors and maintaining stability and security of Ellaism-related softwares.
+Below are some basic rules that try to seek a balance of welcoming new contributors and maintaining stability and security of Phore-related softwares.

 ## Becoming a Github Organization Member

-If you are a developer, you can request in [meta](https://github.com/ellaism/meta/issues) to become a member of this organization.
+If you are a developer, you can request in [meta](https://github.com/phoreproject/meta/issues) to become a member of this organization.
 We currently assume good faith and please only do it if you identify yourself as a developer.

 ## Creating new Repositories in This Github Organization

-Every member can create new repositories, and please feel free to do so if you think the code is relevant to the Ellaism blockchain in general.
+Every member can create new repositories, and please feel free to do so if you think the code is relevant to the Phore blockchain in general.
 We have some rules, however, to make sure everything works smoothly.
 If a repository does not meet the requirements, we will contract the relevant member first, and the repository may be subject to be removed.

 1. Please don't create empty repositories.
 Write some code first!
 2. The repository must have a viable commit history.
 If it is a forked project, you must keep the history commits.